KDE Free Qt Foundation

 - in particular for the development of KDE software.

-The Foundation has license agreements with The Qt Company, Digia and Nokia.
+The Foundation has license agreements with Qt Group, Digia and Nokia.
 The agreements ensure that the Qt will continue to be available as Free Software.
-Should The Qt Company discontinue the development of the Qt Free Edition under the required licenses, then the Foundation has the right to release Qt under a BSD-style license or under other open source licenses.
+Should Qt Group discontinue the development of the Qt Free Edition under the required licenses, then the Foundation has the right to release Qt under a BSD-style license or under other open source licenses.
 The agreements stay valid in case of a buy-out, a merger or bankruptcy.